flexn-io/renative/README.md

 ##### rnv clean

-`rnv clean` - will delete all `node-modules` and `package-lock.json` files. you will be asked to confirm this action
+`$ rnv clean` - will delete all `node-modules` and `package-lock.json` files. you will be asked to confirm this action

 <table>
   <tr>